updated 3-20-2023

 WHAT IS A SITE PLAN?

 site plan should show what already exists, in addition to presenting what is being proposed.
-For example, a new structure, such as a garage or residence.

 One of the most important features of a site plan is to show the relationship between what already exists, and what it is that you are planning to do.
 A site plan is used to ensure that local and state codes are adhered to when it comes to making changes and additions to a specific property, and are retained for historical records.